Radiative corrections in metric-affine bumblebee model

 We see that this contribution superficially diverges.
-However, using the formulas from \cite{Leib}, one can show that actually this integral vanishes.
-We conclude that the contributions to the spinor sector begin from the second order in $\xi$ being thus strongly suppressed.
+Similarly to the contribution $\Gamma_a$, one can use the formulas from the table of integrals \cite{Leib} to find that actually this integral disappears.
+Then, we conclude that the contributions to the spinor sector are at least of second order in $\xi$ being thus strongly suppressed.

 Moreover, in the case of a nontrivial vacuum there will be a new contribution to the two-point function of the vector field generated by the Feynman diagram with two triple vertices.